scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ## Headings

-Headings should be marked up semantically using the appropriate HTML heading element.
 Most websites use scaled headings to create a visual hierarchy of content.
+Headings should use HTML heading elements.

-The main headings on a website are usually "H1" size, with smaller sizes, such as H2 and H3, used for sub headings.
-Appropriate headings are helpful for accessibility, and help all users to understand your content.
+The main headings on a website are usually H1 size, with smaller sizes, such as H2 and H3, used for subheadings.

+Hierarchical headings are helpful for accessibility and help all users to understand your content.
 Search engines may make use of them to understand the content of your site.

-We write headings in the same way as a normal sentence, with a capital letter at the start.
-The only difference is we don't use full stops.
-This is the most popular way of writing headings online and is known as "sentence case".
+We write headings with a capital letter at the start.
+The only difference is we do not use full stops.
+This is the most popular way of writing headings online and is known as 'sentence case'.

 {% include example-frame.html name="headings" %}

 ### Heading with captions

-There are occasions when a heading is part of a larger section or group.
-To show this we use a heading with a caption, for example mygov.scot uses heading and caption on the "guide" format, and you can see how to implement this on the [page header](/components/page-header/) component.
+A caption is a piece of text above a page’s title.
+It shows when a heading is part of a larger section or group.
+For example mygov.scot uses a heading and caption on the 'guide' format.

 {% include example-frame.html name="header-caption" %}

+You can see how to implement this on the [page header](/components/page-header/) component.

+### Heading with metadata

-Some heading formats may also have supporting metadata displayed beneath the main header.
+Some heading formats may also have supporting metadata shown beneath the main header.
+For example 'Last updated' underneath the page title.

 {% include example-frame.html name="header-caption-metadata" %}